anisbet/pipe/Readme.md

                   switch to preserve keys' case during comparison.
 See -n, and -I.
                   Outputs absolute value of -a, -v, -1, -3, -4, results.
                   Causes summaries to be output with delimiter to STDERR on last line.
- -o{c0,c1,...cn[,remaining]}: Order the columns in a different order.
+ -o{c0,c1,...cn[,remaining][,continue]}: Order the columns in a different order.
 Only the specified columns are
-                  output unless the keyword 'remaining' is used, then all the remaining columns in the
+                  output unless the keyword 'remaining', or 'continue'.
+The 'remaining' keyword outputs
-                  in the data are output in left-to-right order, after the initial columns selections.
+                  all columns that have not already been specified, in order.
+The 'continue' keyword outputs all the columns from the last specified column to the last column in the line.
-                  Any additional column requests are ignored.
+                  Once a keyword is encountered, any additional column output request is ignored.
  -O{any|c0,c1,...cn}: Merge columns.
 The first column is the anchor column, any others are appended to it
                   ie: 'aaa|bbb|ccc' -Oc2,c0,c1 => 'aaa|bbb|cccaaabbb'.
 Use -o to remove extraneous columns.
                   Using the 'any' keyword causes all columns to be merged in the data in column 0.